UnicornRules/Graphic-Reasoner/README.txt

 This code is a work in progress on a way to use the Hypergraphical Approach in order to create an OWL EL+ reasoner.

-The code isn't making much use of the workspace at the moment, i wanted to take some distance from the object oriented programming in order to be able to implement multiprocessing in a more simple manner.
+I modified the ontology class in order to have correct splitting of axioms (especially A2Ai and Ai2B) The code isn't making much use of the workspace at the moment, i wanted to take some distance from the object oriented programming in order to be able to implement multiprocessing in a more simple manner.

 5 function for  5 rules :